talon-one/talon_one.js/docs/ManagementApi.md

 ## getExports

-> InlineResponse20029 getExports(opts)
+> InlineResponse20028 getExports(opts)

-Get Exports
+Get exports

 Get a list of all past exports